 Welcome to the Diabesity Weight Loss and Hormonal Healing Solutions Series Program – Episode 4 Replay & Recap.
-In this Diabesity Documentary – Episode 4, Jonathan discussed the third and final hidden key to lower your setpoint weight: your hormones.
+In this Diabesity Documentary – Episode 4, Jonathan discussed the third and final hidden key to lowering your setpoint weight: your hormones.
 Though a lot has been written and said about the hormonal link to weight gain, […]

 Diabesity is a relatively new disease term that when you hear it for the first time, might sound vaguely familiar.